-- the decision being appealed against was contrary to ABSTUDY provisions; or - the circumstances of the case meet the intention but not the letter of the ABSTUDY Policy Manual.
+- · the decision being appealed against was contrary to ABSTUDY provisions; or - the circumstances of the case meet the intention but not the letter of the ABSTUDY Policy Manual.

-The power to undertake ABSTUDY reviews of decision regarding ABSTUDY eligibility and entitlement under ABSTUDY Policy has been delegated to the DSS Group Manager with responsibility for ABSTUDY.
-A copy of the Instrument of Delegation can be found at Appendix D.
+The power to undertake reviews of decisions regarding ABSTUDY eligibility and entitlement under ABSTUDY policy has been authorised to the DSS Branch Manager with responsibility for ABSTUDY.
+A copy of the Instrument of Authorisation can be found at Appendix D.